Approximating Fixpoints of Approximated Functions: Introduction

-Fixpoints are a fundamental concept in computer science since they arise as a natural way of providing a precise meaning to inductive and recursive definitions.
-When dealing with systems or programming languages embodying quantitative aspects, such as probability, time or cost, we are often led to considering fixpoints of functions associating states with real values.
+Fixpoints are fundamental in computer science as they arise as a natural way of providing a meaning to inductive and recursive definitions.
+When dealing with systems or programming languages embodying quantitative aspects, such as probability, time, or cost, we are often led to consider fixpoints of functions associating states with real values.
 Think, e.g., of the semantics of iterative constructs of a probabilistic language, behavioural metrics for probabilistic systems and model checking of quantitative logics.

-Fixpoints also occur in optimization methods where one is typically led to determining solutions to a problem which are stable under suitable transformations.
-For instance, in probabilistic systems such as Markov decision processes~\cite{Bell:MDP}, the expected payoff or the likelihood of satisfying a property can be characterized as a (least) fixpoint, from which one can then derive optimal policies.
+Fixpoints also often occur in optimization methods where one typically determines solutions to a problem that are stable under suitable transformations.
+For instance, in probabilistic systems such as finite Markov decision processes (MDPs)~\cite{Bell:MDP}, the expected payoff or the likelihood of satisfying a property can be characterized as a (least) fixpoint, from which one can then derive optimal policies.

-The aim of this paper is to develop a theory of fixpoints for functions which are not completely known but can be approximated.
-Estimating fixpoints of unknown functions is a common task in computer science, for several reasons.
+The aim of this paper is to develop a theory of fixpoints for functions that are not completely known but can be approximated.
+Estimating fixpoints of unknown functions is a common task in computer science for several reasons.
 For instance, model checking quantitative logics on probabilistic systems or verifying probabilistic programs with nested loops typically leads to the computation of nested fixpoints, which introduces subtle difficulties and requires a solid theory of approximation: since fixpoints might be only approximated, in the computation of an outer fixpoint, one has to resort to an approximation of an inner fixpoint.

-Moreover, in the aforementioned optimization setting, a standard framework is the one in which the parameters of a dynamic system of interest are partially unknown (e.g. probabilities, rewards, costs) and can only be estimated by experimenting with the systems.
-This is exactly what happens in reinforcement learning, a branch of machine learning which is intended to provide methods for learning optimal policies for an agent in order to maximize rewards in an unknown dynamic environment.
+Moreover, in the aforementioned optimization setting, a standard framework is the one in which the parameters of a dynamic system of interest (e.g. probabilities, rewards, costs) are partially unknown and can only be estimated by experimenting with the system.
+This is exactly what happens in reinforcement learning, a branch of machine learning that is intended to provide methods for learning optimal policies for an agent in order to maximize rewards in an unknown dynamic environment.
 Correctness guarantees for such learning methods are necessary for verifying programs operating in uncertain environments (e.g., controllers in hybrid systems).